mittulmandhan/java-interview-prep/16 static, init & local blocks/README.md

 }
 ````
 ### local blocks can access class, instance and local level variables
-* Local block is used when multiple independent logics are to be performed in main method.
+* Local block is used when multiple independent logics are to be performed in a method.
 So, we separate them by making local blocks.
 This arrangement, gives flexibility and security.
 ````
 class A {
   public static void main(String args[]) {